Winning support for taxing wealth

 Through this research we uncovered stories that were surprising and many that reflect modern Britain as it emerges from the crisis.
 We found that wealth is aspirational and messages that condemn success and achievement tend to go down badly.
 We saw that people hate tax avoidance, by individuals and particularly big corporates.
 We saw that the pandemic has focused people even more sharply on the services that we want and the need for fair taxation to play a part.

-Owner, Pearl Research and Strategy Ltd
+Director, Pearl Research and Strategy Ltd

 This article was first published in InBrief magazine, May 2021